 Includes direct links to additional transfer information for all 32 public Universities, Community and Technical Colleges in Kansas.

 Course Equivalency Guides: Click on any of the course names below to review the Course ID number, title, and number of credits assigned to that course at each public postsecondary institution in the system.

 DOWNLOAD: Click here to download the Complete System-wide Course Matrix (pdf)

-Within a student's first semester, those who transfer coursework from a public university, community college or technical college will be notified if they are eligible to be considered for reverse transfer degree status, and which courses are needed to finish the related degree.
-Students who then complete the coursework for a given associate degree will be eligible to receive that degree, administered automatically by correspondence between the new institution and the university, community college or technical college the student last attended.
+Within a student's first semester, those who transfer coursework from a community college or technical college to a public university will be notified if they are eligible to be considered for reverse transfer degree status, and which courses are needed to finish the related degree.
+Students who then complete the coursework for a given associate degree will be eligible to receive that degree, administered automatically by correspondence between the new institution and the community college or technical college the student last attended.

 Contact the Registrar's Office of the institution which you are attending for more information.